CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 1. create a fork of the main repo
 2. clone your forked repo
 3. make changes to your repo
-4. push changes to y
+4. push changes to your repo
+5. open a pull request to the main repo explaining your changes

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8